Drupal 8 or 9 - which should you upgrade to?

 Take the opportunity to review

-As well as benefiting from new features, improved performance, more editorial control and greater integration capabilities in Drupal 8 and 9, you might also want to consider other elements.
+As well as benefiting from new features, improved performance (suggested read: Is a slow website killing your business?), more editorial control and greater integration capabilities in Drupal 8 and 9, you might also want to consider other elements.
 Trends are always evolving and your customers and prospects will demand new and improved online experiences.
 You should take the opportunity during the upgrade to review your website design and UX (User eXperience), check your website audiences and personas, and consider current design trends to make sure you continue to meet your users' needs.

 Take a look at some of our work, and look out for future articles where will cover the Drupal roadmap in more detail and delve further into the benefits of Drupal 8/9.